IgniteUI/indigo-design-docfx/en/appbuilder/generate-app/generate-app-overview.md

 # Generate App

 > [!NOTE]
-><b>The applications, designed in Indigo.Design App Builder can be downloaded or directly uploaded to a Github repository.
+><b>The applications, designed in Indigo.Design App Builder can be downloaded or directly uploaded to a GitHub repository.

 <section class="feature__container">
     <div class="feature">